Syracuse DePuy ASR Hip Implant Recall Lawyers

 - female patients.

-Since the recall was issued, the Bottar Leone, PLLC legal team has fielded dozens of calls from patients who received components of the ASR hip replacement systems, including:
+Since the recall was issued, the Bottar Law, PLLC legal team has fielded dozens of calls from patients who received components of the ASR hip replacement systems, including:

 - Do I Have A Recalled DePuy Hip Implant?